milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 Marketing services

 We share personal data with advertising partners, including your email address, as part of marketing Booking.com services via third parties to ensure that relevant ads are shown to the right audience.
-We use techniques like hashing to enable the matching of your email address with an existing customer database so that your email address can’t be used for other purposes.
-For info about other personalized ads and your choices, read our Cookie Statement.
+We use techniques such as hashing to enable the matching of your email address with an existing customer database, so that your email address cannot be used for other purposes.
+For information on other personalized advertisements and your choices, please read our Cookie Statement.

 Advertising partners

-We use advertising partners like metasearch providers to allow you to compare our offers with the offers of other Online Travel Agencies (OTAs).
-When you make a reservation on Booking.com after using an advertising partner, we’ll send the details of the reservation that you made on Booking.com to that partner.
+We use advertising partners, such as metasearch providers, to allow you to compare our offers with offers from other Online Travel Agencies (OTAs).
+When you make a reservation on Booking.com after using an advertising partner, we will send the details of the reservation that you made on Booking.com to that partner.

-All service providers are required to continue to safeguard your personal data adequately.

-Competent Authorities: We disclose personal data to law enforcement to the extent required by law or strictly necessary for the prevention, detection, or prosecution of criminal acts and fraud, or if we’re legally obliged to do so otherwise.
+Competent authorities: We disclose personal data to law enforcement to the extent required by law or strictly necessary for the prevention, detection, or prosecution of criminal acts and fraud, or if we’re legally obliged to do so otherwise.
 We may need to further disclose personal data to competent authorities to protect and defend our rights or properties, or the rights and properties of our business partners.

 Business partners: We work with many business partners around the world.
-These business partners distribute or advertise the Booking.com services, including the services and products of our Trip Providers.
+These business partners distribute and advertise Booking.com services, including the services and products of our Trip Providers.

-When you make a reservation on one of our business partners’ websites or apps, certain personal data that you give them, such as your name and email address, address, payment details, and other relevant info will be forwarded to us to finalize and manage your Trip Reservation.
+When you make a reservation on one of our business partners’ websites or apps, certain personal data that you give them, such as your name and email address, your address, payment details and other relevant information, will be forwarded to us to finalize and manage your Trip Reservation.

 If customer service is provided by the business partner, Booking.com will share relevant reservation details with them (as and when needed) to provide you with appropriate and efficient support.